 It's safe to say that moving your freight into and out of Mexico over the road boasts its own set of unique challenges.

-Here at ATS, we've operated in the trucking industry for over six decades.
+Here at ATS, we've operated in the transportation industry for over six decades.
 During this time we’ve seen firsthand how the interconnected nature of our world translates into the landscape of freight transportation.
-As such, we’ve sent more than 5,000 shipments to/from Mexico over the past year so we know what it takes to do so successfully.
+We’ve sent more than 5,000 shipments to/from Mexico over the past year so we know what it takes to do so successfully.

 In this blog, we’ll break down exactly what you need to know starting with what type of service you need, and ending with how to make sure your shipment goes smoothly.
-At its conclusion, this blog will leave you with a better grasp on this intricate process and the options available to you.
+At its conclusion, this blog will leave you with a better understanding of this process and each of the options available to you.

 What Type of Cross-Border Shipping Service Do You Need?